michael-sparks13/lots-and-spaces/README.md

 - Once all the correct data was loaded into Mapbox, it was a matter of testing out different designs.
 And different designs.
 And different designs.
 - Once I settled on design for the lots & spaces data that worked well with the basemap, I went back to add the "races" data.
 - I acquired the 2020 Population by Race data from Westchester County.
 - After exploring the data in Mapbox studio, I realized I needed it in a different format to make use of it.
-I used Jupyter Notebooks and Geopandas to create three unique geoJSON files that I could use (one for each race analyzed).
+I used Jupyter Notebooks and Geopandas to create three unique geoJSON files that I could use (one for each race analyzed; notebook included in repo).
 - Similar to what I had to do with the lots & spaces data, I again used Tippecanoe to add the correct zoom layers.
 - Last, I used Mapbox GL JS to add the interactivity components.
 Thanks to the great Mapbox documentation for making this simple.